 Remittances from Dominicans living abroad are a significant source of foreign exchange to the Republic, providing a portion of the foreign currency required to purchase imports and service external debt, and are a significant source of net transfers to the Republic's current account.
-Remittances totaled US\$7.1 billion in 2019, US\$8.2 billion in 2020, US\$10.4 billion in 2021, US\$9.9 billion in 2022, US\$10.2 billion in 2023 and US\$2.6 billion in the three months ended March 31,2024.
-There can be no assurance that the level of remittances to the Republic will not decrease significantly in the future as a result of a reduction in the number of Dominicans abroad, contraction in the source markets, or for any other reason.
+Remittances totaled US\$7.1 billion in 2019, US\$8.2 billion in 2020, US\$10.4 billion in 2021, US\$9.9 billion in 2022, US\$10.2 billion in 2023 and US\$8.0 billion in the three months ended September 30, 2024.
+There can be no assurance that the level of remittances to the Republic will not decrease significantly in the future as a result of a reduction in the number of Dominicans abroad, including as a result of any changes to the U.S. government's immigration policies, contraction in the source markets, or for any other reason.
 A significant decrease in remittances may lead to depreciation of the peso, and negatively affect the ability of the Republic to meet its external debt obligations, which in turn could affect the market for the bonds.